 3.2 The Customer grants to Shuttlerock a non-exclusive licence to use, alter, amend, vary and/or change the Initial Copyright Work to the extent necessary to enable Shuttlerock to provide the Services.

-3.4 The Customer grants to Shuttlerock a non-exclusive license to incorporate the Initial Copyright Work, the results of Shuttlerock’s Services (including, without limitation, any new copyright work created thereby), and Customer’s name, logo and brief description of the business relationship between Shuttlerock and Customer (including, without limitation, the Services provided pursuant to this Agreement but not including pricing information) in Shuttlerock’s marketing and advertising material including, without limitation, websites owned or operated by Shuttlerock (or owned or operated by third parties on behalf of Shuttlerock), press kits, press releases and presentations to third parties.
+3.5 The Customer grants to Shuttlerock a non-exclusive license to incorporate the Initial Copyright Work, the results of Shuttlerock’s Services (including, without limitation, any new copyright work created thereby), and Customer’s name, logo and brief description of the business relationship between Shuttlerock and Customer (including, without limitation, the Services provided pursuant to this Agreement but not including pricing information) in Shuttlerock’s marketing and advertising material including, without limitation, websites owned or operated by Shuttlerock (or owned or operated by third parties on behalf of Shuttlerock), press kits, press releases and presentations to third parties.
 The Customer authorises Shuttlerock to share non-personal metadata with Shuttlerock’s ad partners for the purpose of revenue matching.

 4. WARRANTIES, Liability, and Indemnity

 4.1 The Customer warrants to Shuttlerock that the Customer has full power and authority to agree to these Terms.

 4.2 The Customer warrants that it is the owner of any Intellectual Property it provides to Shuttlerock in relation to the Services and that any third party personal information that the Customer provides to Shuttlerock is allowed to be provided and used by Shuttlerock for the purpose of providing the Services free of any restrictions.

 4.3 The Customer warrants that no third party moral rights will be infringed by Shuttlerock’s provision of the Services.